spelunky-fyi/overlunky/docs/script-api.md

 `nil spawn_liquid(ENT_TYPE entity_type, float x, float y)`<br/>
 Spawn liquids, always spawns in the front layer, will have fun effects if `entity_type` is not a liquid (only the short version, without velocity etc.).
 Don't overuse this, you are still restricted by the liquid pool sizes and thus might crash the game.
-`liquid_flags` - not much known about, 2 - will probably crash the game, 3 - pause_physics, 6-12 is probably agitation, surface_tension etc.
+`liquid_flags` - not much known about, 2 - will probably crash the game, 3 - pause_physics, 6-12 is probably agitation, surface_tension etc. set to 0 to ignore
 `amount` - it will spawn amount x amount (so 1 = 1, 2 = 4, 3 = 6 etc.), `blobs_separation` is optional
 ### [`spawn_liquid`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=spawn_liquid)
 `nil spawn_liquid(ENT_TYPE entity_type, float x, float y, float velocityx, float velocityy, int liquid_flags, int amount, float blobs_separation)`<br/>
 Spawn liquids, always spawns in the front layer, will have fun effects if `entity_type` is not a liquid (only the short version, without velocity etc.).
 Don't overuse this, you are still restricted by the liquid pool sizes and thus might crash the game.
-`liquid_flags` - not much known about, 2 - will probably crash the game, 3 - pause_physics, 6-12 is probably agitation, surface_tension etc.
+`liquid_flags` - not much known about, 2 - will probably crash the game, 3 - pause_physics, 6-12 is probably agitation, surface_tension etc. set to 0 to ignore
 `amount` - it will spawn amount x amount (so 1 = 1, 2 = 4, 3 = 6 etc.), `blobs_separation` is optional
 ### [`spawn_entity`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=spawn_entity)
 `int spawn_entity(ENT_TYPE entity_type, float x, float y, LAYER layer, float vx, float vy)`<br/>